How to Watch the WNBA on Friday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Liberty look to pull off an away win at the Mystics on Friday at 7:00 PM ET.
+The Mystics hit the road the Sky on Friday at 8:00 PM ET.

 How to Watch